python/cpython/Doc/extending/extending.rst

 An important convention throughout the Python interpreter is the following: when a function fails, it should set an exception condition and return an error value (usually a ``NULL`` pointer).
-Exceptions are stored in a static global variable inside the interpreter; if this variable is ``NULL`` no exception has occurred.
-A second global variable stores the "associated value" of the exception (the second argument to :keyword:`raise`).
-A third variable contains the stack traceback in case the error originated in Python code.
+Exception information is stored in 3 static global variables inside the interpreter.
+The first is the exception type, or ``NULL`` if no exception has occurred.
+The second is the exception instance.
+The third variable contains the stack traceback in case the error originated in Python code.
 These three variables are the C equivalents of the result in Python of :meth:`sys.exc_info` (see the section on module :mod:`sys` in the Python Library Reference).
 It is important